Walter H. Reynolds

-Walter H. "Barney" Reynolds (January 22, 1901 – April 7, 1987), served seven consecutive terms as 30th Mayor of Providence, Rhode Island, totaling fourteen years of service.
+Walter H. "Barney" Reynolds (January 22, 1901 – April 7, 1987), was an American politician who served seven consecutive terms as 30th Mayor of Providence, Rhode Island, totaling fourteen years of service.
 He served from 1951 until 1965.

 Early life

 Reynolds was born in the "Irish End" of Providence's Federal Hill neighborhood, to Bernard and Catherine Reynolds.
 He attended St. Mary's Elementary School, the old English High School, and later the former St. Mary's Commercial High School.
 He worked for the Western Electric Company from 1922 to 1933.
 He never married.

 Political career

 Reynolds served as administrative assistant to Mayor Dennis J. Roberts.
 He became budget officer in 1943, and finance director in 1947.
 When Roberts ran for governor in 1950, Reynolds entered the mayor's race against Republican Robert E. Burns.
 Despite never having held elective office before, Reynolds won the election with 56,092 votes to Burns' 23,395.
 Reynolds was elected to office a total of seven consecutive terms.